Creevykeel court cairn

 By the time Hencken arrived to excavate the Creevykeel in 1935, the lintol stone was lying in the chamber, having been pushed over some thirty years before by three bored local brothers.
 As he says in his comments about the folklore of Creevykeel, many of the locals remembered the lintol in its standing position; but when he replaced the stone, he put it back in a horizontal position.
 This could never have worked in the neolithic, as there is a lip on the inside of the flat lintol that cracks many people on the head as they enter.

-Sunset at Creevykeel; the monument has no apparent astronomical function.
+Sunset at Creevykeel; the monument has an astronomical function, being aligned to the sunrise on the Spring and Autumn equinoxes.
 Notice the 'lip' on the inner end of the lintol: watch your head as you enter!

 A corbel stone on the left as you enter the chamber appears to have been worked: a hemispherical boss protudes from the stone.
 There may have been another facing it on the other side of the doorway.
 The chamber, which is some 9 x 4 meters in area, is divided into two sections by a pair of uprights, leaving an outer and an inner sanctum (C1 and C2 in Hencken's report).
 At the back of the inner chamber is a large flat diamond-shaped slab, is similar in form to the engraved key-slab within Cairn T at Loughcrew, and other megalithic backstones.